Olmeor/rsschool-cv/cv.md

 ## Experience

-__Fiber Opic Engineer__, 08/2019 to Current
+__Fiber Opic Engineer, OJSC Rostelecom__, 08/2019 to Current

-__OJSC Rostelecom__
+* Work with personnel and facilities management staff to install, remove, or relocate user connectivity equipment and devices

-Work with personnel and facilities management staff to install, remove, or relocate user connectivity equipment and devices Document procedures for hardware and software installation and use Install or repair network cables, including fiber optic cables Identify the causes of networking problems, using diagnostic testing software and equipment
+* Document procedures for hardware and software installation and use

-__Senior Engineer__, 08/2011 to 06/2016
+* Install or repair network cables, including fiber optic cables

-__OJSC Rostelecom__
+* Identify the causes of networking problems, using diagnostic testing software and equipment

-Troubleshoot production processes to identify the root cause of problems and effectively resolve the issue preventing a work stoppage
+__Senior Engineer, OJSC Rostelecom__, 08/2011 to 06/2016

-Design, develop and implement appropriate countermeasures to improve quality, productivity and safety for cost efficiency and optimal customer service
+* Troubleshoot production processes to identify the root cause of problems and effectively resolve the issue preventing a work stoppage
-Issue process control sheets or process change information to prepare for new production requirements
+* Design, develop and implement appropriate countermeasures to improve quality, productivity and safety for cost efficiency and optimal customer service

-__Telephone/Network Engineer__, 08/2002 to 06/2011
+* Issue process control sheets or process change information to prepare for new production requirements

-__*OJSC Rostelecom__
+__Telephone/Network Engineer, OJSC Rostelecom__, 08/2002 to 06/2011

-ВТ Openreach Installation Engineer, Experience of undertaking all ВТ products and services into customers' homes / business which included analyse technical problems and identify the cause by carrying out relevant on-site diagnostic tests
+* ВТ Openreach Installation Engineer, Experience of undertaking all ВТ products and services into customers' homes / business which included analyse technical problems and identify the cause by carrying out relevant on-site diagnostic tests
-Checking street cabinets, checking faulty equipment etc Installing and serving ВТ Fibre broadband, ВТ Vision, ВТ Telephone lines
+* Checking street cabinets, checking faulty equipment etc Installing and serving ВТ Fibre broadband, ВТ Vision, ВТ Telephone lines

 ## Education